 Ask to see photographic examples of past work, ideally including noses that are similar to both your current nose and the nose you would hope to have after rhinoplasty.
 Find out if there are patients who have had similar goals to yours that you could speak with in person.

 Where Will The Surgery Be Done?

 Will the surgery be performed in the office?
 At a hospital?
 If in the office, is it an accredited surgery center?
 In the unlikely event that there are complications, what protocols and resources will be in place?

 You may have a general idea regarding what to expect during and after a rhinoplasty procedure, but even so, don’t waste this opportunity to ask any questions you may have about exactly what you are getting into and what your recovery will involve.

 You will have various responsibilities during your recovery period.
 Find out what you need to do to make your recovery as comfortable and successful as possible.

 The surgeon may possibly refer you to another staff person for detailed questions about cost.
-Whoever you discuss this with, make sure to find out that your estimate covers every expense that you might incur, as well as any expenses that are not involved in every case, but could potentially arise.
+Whoever you discuss this with, make sure to get an estimate that covers every expense that you might incur, as well as any expenses which, while they may not be involved in every case, could potentially arise.
 The most important issue, above all, is that the rhinoplasty produces the result you want, so you avoid the expense of a revision.